100% Verified Properties

 6

-Legal Review by an Advocate
+Legal Review by a Real Estate Advocate

 7

-Proceed to Transfer Only After Verification
+Proceed to Transfer Only After Full Verification

 Can I verify land online in Kenya?